 - Gateway processing fees – Charged by payment gateway providers such as PayPal, Stripe, and Authorize.net for connecting a merchant’s online store to their payment system.
 These fees typically range from 1% to 4% of the transaction amount plus an additional $0.25 to $0.50 per successful checkout, depending upon the processor being used.

-- Currency conversion or cross-border fees – Charged by payment processors based on the currency being processed and sometimes also for transactions between countries.
+- Foreign transaction fees – Charged by payment processors based on the currency being processed and sometimes also for international transactions between countries.
 Payment processors such as PayPal, Stripe, and Skrill typically levy fees for currency conversions.
 Many banks worldwide, however, do not charge additional conversion fees for international payments using their own networks/payment systems.

-- Chargeback settlement fees – More of a risk incurred than a regular fee, these are typically charged by payment processors or issuing banks to merchants involved when a consumer’s credit card is used to make fraudulent purchases.
+- Chargeback settlement fees – More of a risk incurred than a regular fee, these fees are typically charged by payment processors or issuing banks when a consumer’s credit card is used to make fraudulent purchases, or a client issues a chargeback.

 Depending on your merchant agreement and individual business needs, some of these fees may apply to you and some may not.
 Be sure to read all the fine print before committing to a payment processor so that you understand fully which fees they charge and how these will affect your bottom line.